 Their direct reports need constant affirmation.

-Editors are most satisfied and productive when they are learning as they go - continuously building skill and expertise.
+Editors are most satisfied and productive when they are continuously building skill and expertise.
 They value stability and security, and are well-suited for process-oriented environments and roles that allow them to work with accuracy and precision.

 Common jobs for people with the DISC type Cs personality

 Air Traffic Controller

 DISC Type Cs Personality Relationships (Professional)

 Editors can help more idealistic, casual coworkers understand the value in making carefully considered choices.
 When working with another C-type, it’s important that they avoid getting stuck in the decision-making process or rejecting new ideas simply because they are risky.